A .JP domain name demonstrates your commitment to Japanese customers.

 The .JP domain has become extremely popular within Japanese borders in addition to companies that conduct business in Japan.
-As of December 1, 2008, .JP had 1,058,890 registrations.
-Registering a .JP domain can be extremely important for several reasons including protecting your trademark, developing a business presence in Japan, growing your Japanese business, and gaining Japanese confidence.
+Registering a .JP domain can be extremely important for several reasons, including protecting your trademark, developing a business presence in Japan, growing your Japanese business, and gaining Japanese confidence.
 If your company is looking to grow business in the Japanese market, registering a .JP domain could be a great head-start!

 Registering ccTLDs offers another way to protect your online identity, as well as that of your business.
 We all know how important it is to protect our personal identity.
 The same should be true when considering the identity of your business or trademark online.
 Your assets are important whether in the form of a bank account or a domain name, and they need to be protected.
 When you register your trademark in a ccTLD domain, you are taking one more step to protect what is critical to you and your livelihood.
 By purchasing your trademark in a ccTLD, you do not have to worry about a competitor acquiring that name.
 Think how much easier it is to be the original owner instead of attempting to procure the domain from another party.

 If you are looking to own domain names with shorter names or more common words, ccTLDs may be the way to go.
 As we all know, attempting to obtain these types of domain in more popular extensions can be difficult.
 Most ccTLD domains are still becoming populated, dramatically increasing the chances that your domain is available.
 Be sure to grab your .JP domain today!